goharbor/harbor/docs/user_guide.md

 ## Garbage Collection

-Garbage collection enables you to trigger Docker registry garbage collection from the Harbor interface.

 When you delete images from Harbor, space is not automatically freed up.
 You must run garbage collection to free up space by removing blobs that are no longer referenced by a manifest from the file system.

-For more information about garbage collection, see [Garbage Collection](https://docs.docker.com/registry/garbage-collection/) in the Docker documentation.

 ### Run Garbage Collection